Skip to main content

 Quote & Coordination

-Based on the specific requirements for Flowers & plants we prepare a quote within 4 hours.
+Based on the specific requirements for Flowers & Plants we prepare a quote within 4 hours.
 Our agent in Brazil coordinates pickup and local export customs clearance.

 2